TheTerrasque/python-configclass/README.md

 # Config Class

 ## Introduction
-Config Class is a simple package for managing configuration settings in Python projects.
+Config Class is a simple package for managing configuration settings in smaller Python projects.

+It's goal is to be as simple as writing a dataclass, with automatic handling of multiple configuration sources.

 ## Features
 - **Easy Configuration**: The Config Class simplifies the process of managing configuration settings in your Python projects.